Food-Forest-Sardegna/FFTfx/README.md

 ./gradlew jpackage
 ```
 # Bug Reports
-Please use the issue tracker provided by GitHub to send bug reports or feature requests or join WavesFX on [Telegram](https://t.me/wavesfxchat)
+Please use the issue tracker provided by GitHub to send bug reports or feature requests or join FFTFX on [Telegram](https://t.me/FoodForestSardegna)